The Don't-do list when you're going broke

 Money no enough!
-This can really stress anyone up, whether you’re Jack Neo looking for funds to shoot another movie or Jackie Neoh shopping in Orchard Road.
+The made-in-Singapore silly movie expresses the most common gripe of the denizens of this cash-infatuated island.
+Singaporeans are constantly stressed, whether they’re Jack Neo looking for funds to shoot another movie or Jackie Neoh shopping for bling in Orchard Road.

-In this economic downturn when even banks don’t have enough money, you really need to manage stress (and prevent yourself becoming suicidal) by taking charge of your spending, and the way you handle financial obligations and debts.
+In an economic downturn when even banks don’t have enough money, you really need to manage stress (and prevent yourself going suicidal) by taking charge of your spending, and the way you handle financial obligations and debts.

 My father used to say that without money, everything else is hypothetical.
 Hence, to manage stress and ease the harsh demands of life, you must first manage your money.
-(By the way, I remember a Danish proverb which says if you have no money, be polite.
-Sensible, civil people, the Danes.)
+(A Danish proverb reminds us that, If you have no money, be polite.
+Sensible people, the Danes.)

-Some don’ts to help you cope, when you're going broke:
+Some don’ts to slow you down when you’re going broke:

 If you have credit card debts, you MUST stop all needless spending and save every cent to pay off the debts.
 Once you have repaid, go to the bank and cut your card in front of the manager.